drawwithcode/MOODboard/README.md

 #### Position of the avatar

-The position of the avatar is calculated by the browser of each user, making the site faster.
-The position is calculated on the basis of gravity points that [apply forces to points](https://www.youtube.com/watch?v=MkXoQVWRDJs&ab_channel=TheCodingTrain) with the same feeling.
+The position of the avatar is calculated by the browser of each user, making the site faster and avoiding lagging.
+The position is calculated on the basis of gravity points that [apply forces to players](https://www.youtube.com/watch?v=MkXoQVWRDJs&ab_channel=TheCodingTrain) with the same feeling.

 This class generates the **centres of gravity** of the emotions.